niamul64/Django-Backend/README.md

 # now register the function as filter
 register.filter("custom_filter", my_filter) # now if we call "custom_filter" then 'my_filter' function will work
 ```

+### step23: coonect Mysql database: see the video in this reposetory, name: connecting MySql Database.
+---> from here see the folder 'WITH MySql Database'